How to make a complaint?

 We aim to provide a high level of service to all of our customers but occasionally things can go wrong, If this happens, we will do everything we can to put things right and assist you.
 If you have a complaint about our service, please contact us:

-By email to email@example.com and we will attempt to resolve your complaint by close of business the next working day.
+By email to email@example.com and we will attempt to resolve your complaint within 3 working days.
 If we are unable to resolve your complaint we will try to agree the next steps with you.

 In writing, please address your letter to: